colindresj/colindresj.github.io/_posts/2013-07-02-the-yellow-blue-lighter.md

 “Anyways,” says John.
 “How’s the new apartment?”

 Maggie smiles and nods her head.
 She doesn’t really care about the apartment right now.
 She can only think about Dennis, and whether he’s all right waiting outside in the car.
 This is only the second or third time she’s left his side since he came back home.
 She loves Dennis very much, but sometimes it gets difficult to keep going.
-Sometimes she wishes that they didn’t know each other – that they never fell in love.
-But, those are the kinds of the things she, nor John, nor anyone can control.
+Sometimes she wishes that they didn’t know each other &emdash; that they never fell in love.
+But, those are the kinds of the things neither she, nor John, nor anyone can control.
 Her life and Dennis’ are connected, and until one ends, they always will be.

 “Do you like the couch I bought you guys?”